Ministry of Health and Long-Term Care and Ministry of Health Promotion

 - Attending client meetings.

 Each student is assigned a mentor or articling principal, who will provide the student with support and assistance throughout the summer or articling term.
-In addition to the formal support program, students often develop excellent working relationships with many senior lawyers in our office.
+In addition to the formal support program, students will work directly with many senior lawyers in our office.

-Our student committee organizes monthly “Lunch N Learn” sessions for students and counsel to help promote education and knowledge transfer.
-The topics of recent sessions include: Hot Topics at MHP, eHealth Ontario, Independent Health Facilities, Transfer Payment Agreements and Government Agencies.
+Our student committee organizes monthly “Lunch and Learn” sessions for students and counsel to help promote education and knowledge transfer.
 Students are also included in all MAG-wide educational programs.

 Why choose us